-The lessons I teach are all “practical training” in the DIRECT DRIVE Training car, and they cover all aspects of driving including valuable defensive driving strategies, the emphasis of course being on safety.
-Winter driving is an important application, but the student needs to be at a certain level of competency before I would subject them to the extra demands of unfavorable road conditions.
-Each 90-minute lesson or assessment is followed up by a written review that is emailed directly to parents (or supervising drivers).
-This allows you the parent/supervisor to stay connected with what elements are being taught, recommendations for skills to practise or correct, as well as a list of upcoming elements that will be covered at the next lesson.
+The lessons we teach are all “practical training” in the DIRECT DRIVE Training cars (2021 and 2023 Hyundai Kona), and the lessons cover all aspects of driving including valuable defensive driving strategies, the emphasis of course being on safety.
+Winter driving is an important application, but the student needs to be at a certain level of competency before we would subject them to the extra demands of poor road conditions.
+Each student will be given a folder at the end on lesson 1.
+Each 90-minute lesson or assessment is followed up by a written review that is given to the student at the end of the lesson.
+Often there will be documents or templates given to explain more complex skills.
+We encourage parents (or supervising drivers) to review these notes as well.
+This allows the parent/supervisors to stay connected with what elements are being taught, recommendations for skills to practise or correct, as well as a list of upcoming elements that will be covered at the next lesson.

-A student’s success lies in proper instruction from their supervisor(s), and giving them opportunities to build their driving hours over the year.
-Every student learns these important skills in their own unique way, and I usually outline a recommended training schedule after an assessment at our first lesson.
-I take into consideration their learning style, skill and confidence level, ability to practise and improve, and any preferred deadline for road test.
-It’s a great idea to keep a log of driving hours, as ICBC requires 60 hours of driving time in order to be ready to take the road test to obtain their “N” (Novice Licence).
+A student’s success lies in proper instruction from their supervisor(s), and giving them opportunities to build their driving hours consistently over the year.
+Every student learns these important skills in their own unique way, and our scheduler will have developed a recommended training schedule at sign-up.
+When we do the first drive, we take into consideration a student’s learning style, skill and confidence level, ability to practise and improve, and any preferred deadline for road test.
+If we feel the schedule needs adjusting we will advise you.
+It’s a great idea to keep a log of driving hours, as ICBC requires 60 hours of driving time in order to be ready to take the road test to obtain their “N” (Class 7 Novice Licence).
 Lots to think about.
 Please contact me if you have any further questions,